 Adhering to strict guidelines, ethical tour operators ensure minimal disturbance to the bears and the environment.
 These guidelines encompass a range of measures, from maintaining a safe distance from the bears to reducing noise pollution and utilizing eco-friendly transportation.

-In the vast, icy expanse of the Arctic, wild polar bears can live up to 25 years, with some exceptional individuals reaching the age of 30.
+In the vast, icy expanse of the Arctic Ocean, wild polar bears can live up to 25 years.
+Some exceptional individuals even reach the age of 30.

 As apex predators, adult male polar bears occasionally exhibit cannibalistic behavior, targeting cubs and contributing to a lower average lifespan for the species.

-When it comes to captivity, however, polar bears tend to experience shorter lifespans.
+However, polar bears tend to experience shorter lifespans when it comes to captivity.
 Constrained by limited space, unnatural diets, and stress, captive polar bears are more prone to health problems that are less common in their wild counterparts.

 Scientists estimate the global polar bear population to be between 22,000 and 31,000 individuals.